 For example, multiples will typically be higher for manufacturing and lower for general retail stores.
 Multiples will also be higher for a larger business making more EBITDA and lower for an owner operated smaller business with SDE.

-You can find multiples by industry of previous businesses sold on Bizbuysell, or purchase data from private company transaction database which usually cost around $300 or more for each data pull.
+You can find multiples by industry of previous businesses sold on Bizbuysell, or purchase data from private company transaction database which usually cost up to $500 for each data pull.

 * When looking at industry average multiples, you need find out if the multiple includes working capital (net receivables and inventory) or not.
 Working capital, depending on industry, can skew multiples by as much as 0.5 to 1.5X.